Dynamics of Local Elasticity During Training of Neural Nets: Introduction

 \subsection{A Summary of Our Theoretical Results About $S_{\rm rel}$ (Definition \ref{def:srel})}

 We isolate three models of learning by integrable gradient flows and along their solutions we give closed-form expressions for the time evolution of $\srel$ as given in Definition \ref{def:srel}.
-When the structure of these closed-form expressions are studied, they are seen to give evidence for many of the conjectured behaviour of $\srel$ on neural networks.
+When the structure of these closed-form expressions are studied, they are seen to give evidence for many of the hypothesized behaviour of $\srel$ on neural networks.

-Firstly, in Section \ref{sec:disc_features} we consider a model of training the last layer of a neural network.
+In Section \ref{sec:disc_features} we consider a model of training the last layer of a neural network.
 Here we show that the gradient flow on a penalized regression over features with {\it discrete labels} is exactly integrable.
 We use this to derive a closed-form expression for $\srel$ for this model and plot its dynamics for synthetic classification data.

 Next, we move on to consider $\srel$ for two exactly solvable gradient flow models of regression with {\it continuous labels}.
 In Section \ref{sec:relu_ode} we analyze learning of a $\relu$ gate, a situation where the predictor function is not a polynomial in the weights.
-Finally in Section \ref{sec:d_hom} we analyze a situation where the predictor functions being trained are polynomial in their parameters/``weights".
+In Section \ref{sec:d_hom} we analyze a situation where the predictor functions being trained are polynomial in their parameters/``weights".

-\paragraph { In the table above we have summarized our theoretical results presented in this paper.
-We note the following salient points about the above, (a) In each of the above cases we get a closed form expression for $\srel$ without having to make any specific distributional choice for the data beyond realizability. (b) The plots of these exact $S_{\rm rel}$ formulas provide empirical evidence for the first part of both the above conjectures.
-In particular the plots of the dynamics immediately reveal a two phase behaviour of training : an initial elastic phase when $\srel$ changes rapidly and an eventual inelastic phase when $\srel$ remains larger than during initial times. (c) Lastly, we emphasize that for the above models, the theoretical prediction closely matches time evolution of the $S_{\rm rel}$ metric evaluated on S.G.D. in the same scenario.}
+In the following table we summarize the theoretical results presented in this paper.
+In light of that we note the following salient points. {\rm (A)} {In each of the above cases we get a closed form expression for $\srel$ {\it without having to make any specific distributional choice for the data except for realizability.}} {\rm (B)} The plots of the dynamics of $\srel$ immediately reveal a two-phase behaviour of training -- an initial elastic phase when $\srel$ changes rapidly and an eventual inelastic phase when $\srel$ remains larger than during initial times.

+{\rm (C)} Lastly, we emphasize that for the above models we also demonstrate that the theoretically derived behaviour for $S_{\rm rel}$ along the chosen gradient flows closely matches the time evolution of the $S_{\rm rel}$ along the S.G.D. trajectory - whose parameters were chosen to mimic the gradient flow.
+Thus along the way we give evidence that there is a well-defined continuous time limit of the dynamics of $S_{\rm rel}$ along S.G.D. updates.

+{\em The plots of these exact $S_{\rm rel}$ formulas} -- in the table above - {\em provide empirical evidence for the first part of both the above hypothesis.}